simplex-chat/simplex-chat/docs/SERVER.md

 sudo su smp -c "smp-server init"
 ```

-There will be several options to consider:
+There are several options to consider:

 - `Enable store log to restore queues and messages on server restart (Yn):`

-  Enter `y` to enable saving and restoring messages upon restarting the server.
+  Enter `y` to enable saving and restoring connections and messages when the server is restarted.

+  _Please note_: it is important to use SIGINT to restart the server, as otherwise the undelivered messages will not be restored.
+The connections will be restored irrespective of how the server is restarted, as unlike messages they are added to append-only log on every change.

 - `Enable logging daily statistics (yN):`

-  Enter `y` to enable logging statistics for `Prometheus/Grafana`.
+  Enter `y` to enable logging statistics in CSV format, e.g. they can be used to show aggregate usage charts in `Grafana`.

+These statistics include daily counts of created, secured and deleted queues, sent and received messages, and also daily, weekly, and monthly counts of active queues (that is, the queues that were used for any messages).
+We believe that this information does not include anything that would allow correlating different queues as belonging to the same users, but please let us know, confidentially, if you believe that this can be exploited in any way.

 - `Require a password to create new messaging queues?`